Money Smart Main Topics

 - Jewish Vocational Services: JVS offers citizenship services that provide assistance navigating the naturalization application process.
 JVS engages, encourages and empowers people to achieve social, cultural and economic integration.
 Refugee Services link here and events link here.
 816-471-2808

 - The Kansas City Public Library: take practice citizenship tests online via Learning Express.
 You can access this resource at the Library or at home, with your Library card or eCard (get one here).
-Email the Refugee and Immigrant Services team at: firstname.lastname@example.org
+Email the Refugee & Immigrant Services & Empowerment team at: email@example.com.
+To learn more about the library’s citizenship programs: firstname.lastname@example.org.

 - KC Metro Immigration Alliance: This alliance promotes citizenship and civic engagement.
 They also offer Community Navigator Training focusing on Citizenship, DACA/DAPA, and more.
 Check out their Facebook page to learn more.